smachefert/Omeka-S-module-PdfToc/README.md

-Extract OCR (plugin upgraded for Omeka S)
+Pdf Toc (plugin upgraded for Omeka S)
 =============================

 Summary
 -----------

+Pdf toc add table of contents data from a pdf to a media.
-Omeka plugin to extract OCR text in XML from PDF files, allowing fulltext searching within Universal Viewer plugin for omeka S ( need [IIIF-Search module](https://github.com/bubdxm/Omeka-S-module-IiifSearch) ).
+That allow index searching within Universal Viewer plugin for omeka S

 Installation
 ------------
-- This plugin needs pdftohtml command-line tool on your server
+- This plugin needs pdftk command-line tool on your server

 ```
     sudo apt-get install poppler-utils
 ```

-- Upload the Extract OCR plugin folder into your plugins folder on the server;
-- you can install the plugin via github
+- you can install the module via github

 ```
     cd omeka-s/modules
     git clone git@github.com:bubdxm/Omeka-S-module-ExtractOcr.git "ExtractOcr"
 ```

-- Install it from the admin → Modules → Extract Ocr -> install
+- Install it from the admin → Modules → PdfToc -> install
-- Extract OCR automaticaly allow the upload of XML files

-Using the Extract OCR Plugin
+Using the Pdf Toc module
 ---------------------------

 - Create an item
 - Add PDF file(s) to this item
 - Save Item
-- To locate extracted OCR xml file, select the item to which the PDF is attached.
-Normally, you should see an XML file attached to the record with the same filename than the pdf file.
+- If you go to the media's view you should see dcterms:tableofcontents filled.

 Optional plugins